 - Units implement information security controls and practices to mitigate risks for unit-specific systems and applications under their direct or primary control.

-Keep these key points in mind as you work to align your unit's IT security practices with the policy and standards:
+Keep these key points in mind as you work to continually align your unit's IT security practices with the policy and standards: